GBTelles1/integration-engineer-take-home/README.md

 ### Tests

 I've added some tests with Jest to the frontend project.
-You can run them using:
+You can run them, inside /frontend folder, using:

 ```bash
 npm run test